yousif-khalil-abdulkarim/daiso-core/website/docs/Components/EventBus/index.md

 } from "@daiso-tech/core/event-bus/contracts";
 import { MemoryEventBusAdapter } from "@daiso-tech/core/event-bus/adapters";
 import { EventBus } from "@daiso-tech/core/event-bus";
-import { Namespace } from "@daiso-tech/core/utilities";

 const eventBus: IEventBus = new EventBus({
-    // You can group events with a namespace class for automatic prefixing.
-    namespace: new Namespace("event-bus"),

     // You can choose the adapter to use
     adapter: new MemoryEventBusAdapter(),
 });